textlint/textlint/packages/@textlint/kernel/README.md

 textlint kernel is core logic by pure JavaScript.

-This module is low layer of textlint.
+This module is a low layer of textlint.

 No plugin, No rule, No filter rule by default.